Meet the 11 true freshmen ready to make an impact

 The 2017 season was fruitful for true freshmen making their mark on the college football world and bursting onto the scene.
 With quarterbacks Jake Fromm and Tua Tagovailoa squaring off in the national championship game, and running back Jonathan Taylor rushing for over 1,900 yards, the list goes on for first year players who exceeded expectations.

-There is nothing to suggest that 2018 won't bare the same excitement from true freshmen, especially with the new redshirt rule coming into play.
+There is nothing to suggest that 2018 won't feature the same excitement from true freshmen, especially with the new redshirt rule coming into play.
 College coaches will now be able to insert a player up to four games without burning his redshirt, which means we could see more true freshmen get a four-game tryout to showcase their abilities.

 Every year it seems that more and more first-year players are making their mark, so who will be atop the stat lists for the 2018 season?